aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-document/manipulate-pdf-document/_index.md

 // Validate PDF for PDF/A-1a
 pdfDocument.Validate(dataDir + "validation-result-A1A.xml", PdfFormat.PDF_A_1B);
 ```
+{{% alert color="primary" %}}

->Aspose.PDF for .NET can be used to determine if the loaded document is a valid PDF and also [if its encrypted or not](https://docs.aspose.com/pdf/net/set-privileges-encrypt-and-decrypt-pdf-file/).
+Aspose.PDF for .NET can be used to determine if the loaded document is a valid PDF and also [if its encrypted or not](https://docs.aspose.com/pdf/net/set-privileges-encrypt-and-decrypt-pdf-file/).
 In order to further extend the capabilities of Document class, *IsPdfaCompliant* property is added to determine if the input file is PDF/A compliant and a property named *PdfaFormat* to identify the PDF/A format are introduced.

+{{% /alert %}}

 ## Working with TOC